IGXO Cosmetics

 Hand sanitizer contains a high concentration of alcohol, which is great for killing germs on your hands.
 But alcohol is extremely drying for your hair and scalp.
 Putting hand sanitizer in your hair can lead to dry, brittle strands and scalp irritation.
 Hand sanitizer should only be used on hands, not hair.

-• Can you use hand sanitizer as a dry shampoo?
+Can hand sanitizer be used as a Dry shampoo?

 Using hand sanitizer on your hair will damage strands.
 The alcohol in hand sanitizer strips the natural oils from your hair.
 This leaves hair dry, brittle, and lifeless.
 Alcohol is also irritating to the scalp.
 It can cause dandruff, itchiness, and even hair loss over time.